Ewen Chatfield

 Ewen John Chatfield MBE (born 3 July 1950) is a former New Zealand cricketer.
 A medium-pace bowler, though Chatfield played 43 Tests and 114 One Day Internationals for his country, he is also remembered for having been hit in the head by a ball while batting, causing him to collapse and need resuscitation.

-With the ball, his chief weapon was his accuracy, giving him economical bowling figures, although he occasionally would come in for punishment in the late stages of limited overs matches due to a lack of variation in his line and length.
+With the ball, his chief weapon was his accuracy, giving him economic bowling figures, although he occasionally would come in for punishment in the late stages of limited overs matches due to a lack of variation in his line and length.

 Domestic career

 In a three-day match for Wellington in February 1980, Chatfield played a key role in defeating the West Indies, who were at the time the best cricket team in the world, taking six wickets in the first innings and seven in the second.

 Chatfield also played for Hutt Valley in the Hawke Cup.
 In 1984 he was awarded the Hutt City Sportsperson of the Year award (the first person to receive this award).